 CONSTITUTION

 NB: An asterisk [*] appears throughout this constitution in relation to those items which require your consideration as to whether the rule is applicable to your District Branch or not.
 (For example, rules 5.3, 16.3 and 35.1 are designed for an unincorporated association which is now incorporating).
 The rules denoted with an asterisk should be deleted or amended accordingly.
+Clause numbers may also need to be amended/update.

 These instructions should also be deleted.